Lebanese court lets transgender man change legal status to male

-NEW YORK (Thomson Reuters Foundation) - A court in Lebanon has ruled that a transgender man can legally change his gender to male in the nation’s civil registry, marking a landmark step in transgender rights in the Middle Eastern nation, advocates and his attorney said on Friday.
+NEW YORK, Jan 15 (Thomson Reuters Foundation) - A court in Lebanon has ruled that a transgender man can legally change his gender to male in the nation’s civil registry, his attorney said on Friday.

 In the ruling, the Court of Appeals of Beirut weighed the man’s health and well-being as factors in allowing the change in official records to take place.